wayne-weibel/jquery-ezstorage/README.md

   - during 'get', check is made for expired; null returned if expired
   - if expires omitted, sessionStorage used
   - Object:
-	- expires: Numeric number of days or Date object,
+	- expires: Date object (preferred), Numeric number of days, or parseable date String
     - persist: Boolean; whether to place value in localStorage despite expires being set
     - path: String; only used if cookie,
     - full: Boolean; whether to return the full object stored by ezstorage or just value